-9.9.2 Recording Calibration Frames
+9.6.2 Recording Calibration Frames

 Once the calibration board settings have been set, you can start recording calibration frames.
 A live preview of both cameras is displayed in the 'camera preview' area.
+The camera resolution during calibration is set to the maximum valid image size for the currently active image format and acquisition settings.
 Make sure that the calibration board is fully visible in both camera images and then press the 'capture single frame' button in the control section.
 Repeat this process several times while moving either the camera or the calibration board.